jc-prg/birdhouse-cam/README.md

     ```
 * NOTE: the file [sample.env](sample.env) defines memory limits that should fit for Raspberry Pi 3B+.

+#### Set memory usage

+In the file [.env](sample.env) there are memory limit defined for several components.
+This limits should work for
+default usage.
+If an error 104 occurs in the CouchDB remove the limit for the respective container.

 #### Configure swap file on Ubuntu

 * Update swap memory (see also [https://bitlaunch.io/](https://bitlaunch.io/blog/how-to-create-and-adjust-swap-space-in-ubuntu-20-04/))